EMG-MU/WAPPAC_docs/_sources/rules_eval_criteria.md.txt

      Internet access, external API calls, or runtime package installations are not permitted during evaluation.
      Any attempt to perform such actions will cause evaluation failure.
 Controllers must run fully self-contained, and not rely on internet or LAN communication (local function calls or internal APIs are, of course, allowed).
    * Results exhibiting **numerical instability** or **unrealistic dynamics** (see [**Numerical Implementation**](./model_control/numerical_implementation.md) and [**Writing Your Controller**](./simulation_platform/writing_controller.md)) may be subject to **manual review**.
 If the reported performance is determined to arise from **numerical artifacts** rather than consistent dynamic behavior, the corresponding results will be **excluded from the official evaluation**, regardless of their performance index.
 This ensures fairness and consistency with the **intended physical modeling assumptions** and the **numerical limitations** of the WAPPAC simulation platform.
-   * **No modifications** to the simulation binaries, hydrodynamic model, solver settings, or wave data are permitted.
+   * **No modifications** to the simulation binaries, hydrodynamic model, solver settings, or wave data are permitted:
-     * Any attempt to alter or tamper with the simulation platform, inputs, or encrypted outputs constitutes a violation of the competition integrity and results in **immediate disqualification and reporting the participant**.
+   > Any attempt to alter or tamper with the simulation platform, inputs, or encrypted outputs constitutes a violation of the competition integrity and results in **immediate disqualification and reporting the participant**.

 5. **Unit System and Conventions**